 On 24 July 2017 the UK Memorial at Pukeahu National War Memorial Park was unveiled by visiting Secretary of State for Foreign and Commonwealth Affairs, the Rt Hon Boris Johnson MP.

-Ministers Gerry Brownlee and Boris Johnson laying wreaths at the unveiling ceremony.
+Former Minister Gerry Brownlee and UK Secretary of State for Foreign and Commnonwealth Affairs, Boris Johnson laying wreaths at the unveiling ceremony.